 Landlord Notices look frightening but are often defective or are open to challenge, delay or negotiation.

-TenantCheckMate gives tenants calm, clear and cheap information about the documents they receive and suggestions as to what to do next — fast.
+TenantCheckMate gives tenants calm, clear and affordable fixed-fee information about the documents they receive and suggestions as to what to do next — fast.

 Don’t guess.
 Don’t panic.
 Get it checked.